 There is not a single state [in the United States] where a full-time worker earning the minimum wage can rent a market-rate one-bedroom apartment for 30 percent or less of their income, according to the National Low Income Housing Coalition.—The New York Times

 Now consider that there is no guarantee that you will make more than minimum wage as a freelance photographer, especially not when you're starting out.
 In fact, there is a strong possibility that, during some periods, you will work more than full-time but earn less than a minimum wage worker.

-Don't move to San Francisco, New York, London, Vancouver, Melbourne, or any other place where rent-to-income ratios are criminally out of whack.
+Don't move to San Francisco, New York, London, Toronto, Vancouver, Melbourne, or any other place where rent-to-income ratios are criminally out of whack.
 These cities have a powerful siren song to creative people but they can quickly become a spiral of debt and dependency.
 If you live in one of these places already, think about moving to a less cool and more financially reasonable neighborhood.

 Adjust Your Expectations

 You aren't going to make a fortune.
 Bridging income gaps usually means sacrificing other things, like leisure time, nights out, or that sweet new camera.
 Cut out beer and cigarettes, take the bus, and get a roommate.
 Spend your money on lenses instead, and save up a cash buffer to keep yourself afloat while the work isn't coming in.

 Also realize that working in photography isn't the never-ending adventure Instagram makes it out to be, either.
 Most of the work of photography is profoundly unglamorous: freelance photographers spend about half their time looking for new clients and maintaining the ones they have.
 In reality, basically all working photographers have to do a lot of emailing and paperwork.